Wildlife Conservation Society

-The Wildlife Conservation Society (WCS) is a 501(c)(3) non-governmental organization headquartered at the Bronx Zoo in New York City, that aims to conserve the world's largest wild places in 14 priority regions.
-Founded in 1895 as the New York Zoological Society (NYZS), the organization is now led by President and CEO Cristián Samper.
-WCS manages four New York City wildlife parks in addition to the Bronx Zoo: the Central Park Zoo, New York Aquarium, Prospect Park Zoo and Queens Zoo.
-Together these parks receive 4 million visitors per year.
-All of the New York City facilities are accredited by the Association of Zoos and Aquariums (AZA).
+The Wildlife Conservation Society (WCS) is a global 501(c)(3) non-governmental organization, headquartered at the Bronx Zoo in New York City, with a mission to save "wildlife and wild places across the globe".
+Founded in 1895 as the New York Zoölogical Society (NYZS), the global conservation organization is, as of July 1, 2025, led by President and CEO Adam Falk.
+WCS manages four New York City wildlife parks in addition to the Bronx Zoo: the Central Park Zoo, New York Aquarium, Prospect Park Zoo, and Queens Zoo.
+Together, these parks receive 4 million visitors per year.
+All these facilities are accredited by the Association of Zoos and Aquariums (AZA).
+WCS has a global program doing conservation work on the ground in more than 50 countries.

 History

 Founding

-The Wildlife Conservation Society was originally chartered by the state of New York on April 26, 1895.
-Then known as the New York Zoological (also reported as "Zoölogical") Society, the organization embraced a mandate to advance native wildlife conservation, promote the study of zoology, and create a first-class zoological park that would be free to the public.
-Its name was changed to the Wildlife Conservation Society in 1993.
-Andrew H. Green, was the first president of the society, but was replaced by Levi P Morton after Green resigned due to declining health.
+The Wildlife Conservation Society was originally chartered by the government of the State of New York, on April 26, 1895.
+Then known as the New York Zoölogical Society, the organization embraced a mandate to advance native wildlife conservation, promote the study of zoology, and create a first-class zoological park that would be free to the public; its name was changed to the Wildlife Conservation Society in 1993.
+Andrew H. Green was the first president of the society but was replaced by Levi P Morton after Green resigned due to declining health.
 Henry Fairfield Osborn, who was the curator of the American Museum of Natural History and the founder of the American Eugenics Society, was Morton's successor.
 Madison Grant, popular eugenicist and author of The Passing of The Great Race, acted as the society's secretary and the chairman of the executive committee.
 William Temple Hornaday operated as the founding Director and General Curator of the park itself.
 Together, these leaders wrote hundreds of works promoting preservationist values.
-Their writings and arguments were foundational for conservation, but notably partially motivated by racial discrimination, hyper masculinity, and an association between protecting the nation's wildlife and the nation's white population.
+According to environmental historian Miles A. Powell, their writings and arguments were foundational for conservation but partially motivated by racial discrimination, hyper masculinity, and an association between protecting the nation's wildlife and protecting the nation's white population.

-Other notable figures were also involved in the Society's creation including George Bird Grinnell, founder of the Audubon Society and editor of Forest and Stream Magazine and members of the Boone and Crockett Club.
+Other notable figures involved in the Society's creation include George Bird Grinnell, founder of the Audubon Society and editor of Forest and Stream magazine, and members of the Boone and Crockett Club.

 The Bronx Zoo (formerly the New York Zoological Park) was designed along the lines of other cultural institutions in New York City, such as the American Museum of Natural History.
 The city provided the land for the new zoo and some funding for buildings and annual operating costs.
-WCS raised most of the funds for construction and operations from a private donors, and selected the scientific and administrative personnel.
+WCS raised most of the funds for construction and operations from private donors, and selected the scientific and administrative personnel.
 Hornaday's tenure was very significant for conservation, but he encountered controversy after the exhibiting Ota Benga, a Mbuti (Congo pygmy) man.